Llanelly Railway: The big companies take over

 The New Lines being in receivership, there arose criticisms that the solvent original line was funding the deficit of the New Lines, and a receiver, John Henry Koch, was appointed in 1870.
-He moved to create a truly independent company, the Swansea and Carmarthen Railway (S&CR), which was incorporated on 16 June 1871 by the Swansea and Carmarthen Railways Act 1871 (34 & 35 Vict. c. xlvi).
+He moved to create a truly independent company, the Swansea and Carmarthen Railways Company (S&CR), which was incorporated on 16 June 1871 by the Swansea and Carmarthen Railways Act 1871 (34 & 35 Vict. c. xlvi).
 The New Lines were worked by the LNWR from 1 July 1871.

 A series of petty disputes over working arrangements and charges arose, and the LNWR announced that it (through the Swansea and Carmarthen Railway) would start operating the train service on the Vale of Towy line.

 The Great Western Railway converted the gauge of its lines in South Wales in 1872, in a massive operation.
 The former obstruction to through operation, most important for mineral traffic, was removed.
 The Llanelly Railway and Dock Company observed that the Swansea and Carmarthen Railway, which it had created itself, was aligned to the LNWR, and the Llanelly had become a smaller network and felt itself vulnerable.

 At the same time the GWR observed that the LNWR now had access to Swansea, and saw that if the LR&DC failed its lines would fall into the hands of the LNWR.
 Accordingly, an agreement was struck, whereby the GWR took over the LR&DC's original lines from 1 January 1873.
 Ordinary Llanelly shareholders were to receive 5% dividends paid by the GWR, rising to 5.5% from 1877.
 The LR&DC had retained a share (with the LNWR) of the lease of the Vale of Towy, and that line now became joint between the GWR and the LNWR.